 Approximately 35 percent of the owner-occupied unmet need is in the LMI category.
 For owners, the unmet need for the LMI population is over \$596 million.
 The unmet need by income category for owner-occupied households for Houston can be seen in the following table.
-Findings from this data have helped Houston better develop programs for homeowners, such as Homeowner Assistance, Single Family Development, Homebuyer Assistance, and Housing Buyout.

-Table 51: Owner Unmet Need by Income Category for City of Houston
+Table 48: Owner Unmet Need by Income Category for City of Houston